bazilinskyy/crossing-crowdsourcing/README.md

-Exploration of pedestrian crossing in traffic by means of crowdsourcing.
+Exploration of pedestrian crossing in traffic by means of crowdsourcing
 =======

 ## Setup